PavlidisLab/rdp/docs/customization.md

 where taxon_id = 10090;
 ```

-Every time the new model organisms are added to the application, they will have to be activated in this manner.
+Every time new model systems are added to the application, they will have to be activated in this manner.

 ## Ortholog mapping